Web-dut-2023/intro-to-git-hmy21/Final Homework/README.md

 ```

-##### Problems already in second day:
+##### Problems already in the second day:

 How to use JavaScript in my Django project?

 Should I make a page like "user"?
-(Now it is only a administration)
+(Now it is only an administration)

 The first page is sooooo ugly.
-I should put in some "/words" to navigate to the page I eager to view.***（Do it Tomorrow）***
+I should put in some "/words" to navigate to the page I am eager to view. ***（Do it Tomorrow）***

-I write the "users.url" but now I really do not know my session how to connect to the /admin.
-When I submit, the passenger page have not any change.
+I wrote the "users.
+URL" but now I do not know my session how to connect to the /admin.
+When I submitted it, the passenger page did not change.

 ##### Thinking

-I think the meaning of the "user.url" is only when I submit, contrast to the session(selected passengers) and put their data to the administration system.
+I think the meaning of the "user.
+URL" is only when I submit, contrast to the session(selected passengers) and put their data into the administration system.

 ***That's how it should be！***